 They need to be there—that goes without saying.
-But keywords can't be the core of your executive resume strategy.
+But keywords can't be the core of your CIO resume strategy.

-Because the most important keywords will appear naturally and organically in any well-crafted executive resume.
+Because the most important keywords will appear naturally and organically in any well-crafted CIO resume.

 3) Your resume will be read by an actual human being.

 ATS are still used—especially for relatively junior positions.

 But for senior positions?
 It's far more likely that your resume will be screened initially by a human being—with subsequent readings by senior leadership.

 And senior leadership is not looking for a document with the same keywords every line.
 That's hard to read, unnatural, and far more likely to turn a reader off than to encourage a call for an interview.